-<Describe shortly the motivation for your work>

 The rapid rise of machine learning and artificial intelligence based techniques in recent years has provided many opportunities for enabling researchers from different branches to develop a variety of solutions for real world problems.
 These problems are distributed through various domains such as healthcare, education, business, scientific research and many more.

 Some of the machine learning models are considered to have a black box approach which can be a problem when working with sensitive matters involving human lives.
 Black box models can’t give much of the necessary explanations that would be greatly needed and beneficial for researchers.
+Knowing that, in order to make models and predictions more transparent and interpretable we need to look for different approaches that would resolve those shortcomings of black box models.
+Entering the field of Explainable AI can give researches the necessary interpretability and explainabillity of models and predictions made by them.

 Terms such as interpretability and explainability are often used in the Explanatory artificial intelligence (XAI) domain interchangeably and currently there are is not a clear consensus for their meaning, thus they appear underspecified.
-On the other hand, as argued in [2], the autors give a view in which these terms should be viewed on their own.
+On the other hand, as argued in [1], the authors give a view in which these terms should be viewed on their own.
 They take a stance that interpretability is not enough by itself, rather that explainability is needed for people to trust black-box models.
 In their view, the goal of interpretability is “to describe the internals of a system in a way that is understandable to humans”.
 They also add that “in order for a system to be interpretable, it must produce descriptions that are simple enough for a person to understand using a vocabulary that is meaningful to the user”.

-As stated in [3], the desired characteristics for explainers are that they have to be interpretable, i.e. “to provide qualitative understanding between the input variables and the response”.
+As stated in [2], the desired characteristics for explainers are that they have to be interpretable, i.e. “to provide qualitative understanding between the input variables and the response”.
 The meaning behind this definition also acknowledges that explanations need to be easy to understand.